fabridamicelli/bingo_percolation/README.md

 So one day we where playing champagne-bingo because.. why not?
 It's a pretty straight forward game.
-If you know [bingo](https://en.wikipedia.org/wiki/Bingo_(U.S.)), it's the same, but! everyone has a glas of champagne and is supposed to take a sip if the drawn number is not on his/her ticket.
+If you know [bingo](https://en.wikipedia.org/wiki/Bingo_(U.S.)), it's the same, but! everyone has a glass of champagne and is supposed to take a sip if the drawn number is not on his/her ticket.
 Easy.
 You can do the math for yourself about the number of times you end up having to drink..but that's not the point here.